Susan Collins

-Collins was first elected to the Senate in 1996.
-She was reelected in 2002, in 2008, in 2014, and in 2020.
+Collins was first elected to the Senate in 1996 and has been reelected every six years since.
 She chaired the Senate Special Committee on Aging from 2015 to 2021 and the Senate Committee on Homeland Security and Governmental Affairs from 2003 to 2007.
-Collins is a senior Republican woman in the Senate, the dean of Maine's congressional delegation, and the only New England Republican in the 116th, 117th, and 118th Congresses.
-As of the 118th Congress, Collins is the only Republican to represent a Northeastern state in the Senate.
-She has been called a moderate Republican, and is often a pivotal vote in the Senate.
-To date, Collins is the longest-serving Republican woman in the Senate.
+Collins is a senior Republican woman senator, the dean of Maine's congressional delegation, and the only New England Republican in the 116th, 117th, 118th, and 119th Congresses.
+Along with Dave McCormick of Pennsylvania, Collins is one of only two Republicans to represent a Northeastern state in the Senate.
+Collins is the longest-serving Republican woman in the Senate, and since 2019, the only Republican official holding statewide office in Maine.

-Collins, who has described herself as a pro-choice Republican, attracted controversy for her vote to confirm Brett Kavanaugh to the Supreme Court.
-She attributed her vote to her belief that Kavanaugh would not support overturning Roe v.
-Wade; in June 2022, Kavanaugh joined the majority opinion in Dobbs v.
-Jackson Women's Health Organization, which overturned Roe.
+Generally regarded as a moderate Republican, Collins is often a pivotal vote in the Senate.
+She was one of three Republicans to vote against a partial repeal of the Affordable Care Act.
+She was the sole Republican to vote against confirming Amy Coney Barrett to the Supreme Court and one of three to vote to confirm Ketanji Brown Jackson.
+As a pro-choice Republican, she drew scrutiny for her vote to confirm Brett Kavanaugh, who joined the majority opinion in Dobbs v.
+Jackson Women's Health Organization, which overturned Roe v.
+Wade.
+In 2021, Collins became the longest-serving Republican woman senator in history, surpassing Margaret Chase Smith, who held the same Senate seat.
+Collins opposed the Women's Health Protection Act.
+In procedural issues, she has maintained her support for the 60-vote Senate threshold, arguing for bipartisan compromise and preserving the filibuster.
+Collins was a pivotal Republican vote for the Trump administration's Tax Cuts and Jobs Act, though she later expressed concern about some of its provisions.

-During the impeachment trial of Bill Clinton, Collins was one of 10 Republican senators to vote to acquit him on the first charge and one of five to vote to acquit on the second, and during the first impeachment trial of Donald Trump, Collins joined all Senate Republicans but one in voting to acquit him of all charges.
-She was the only Republican senator to vote against confirming Amy Coney Barrett to the Supreme Court in 2020.
-On February 13, 2021, she was one of seven Republican senators to vote to convict Trump of incitement of insurrection in his second impeachment trial.
+During the impeachment trial of Bill Clinton, Collins was one of the few Republican senators who voted to acquit him on both charges.
+During the first impeachment trial of Donald Trump, Collins joined most other Senate Republicans in voting to acquit on both charges.
+In his second impeachment trial, she was one of seven Republicans to vote to convict Trump of incitement of insurrection.